cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 | ------------------------------------- | ----------------------------------------- |
 | ![Accurate](/images/2021-04-25/accurate-all.png) | ![Inaccurate](/images/2021-04-25/inaccurate-all.png) |

 **RESEARCH QUESTION 2**: Given this pattern, is it possible to use the distribution of attributions across samples to determine if a network is accurate (or not)?
-In other words, if all we have is the feature attributions for a reasonable number of cases, but don't have the actual vs. predicted labels, could we use that to determine that a network is accurate (or not)?
+In other words, if all we have is the feature attributions for a reasonable number of cases but don't have the actual vs. predicted labels, could we use that to determine whether a network is accurate (or not)?
 {: .notice--info}

 ## Limitations of these experiments